 11. Use a graphic organizer to break down the writing projects into smaller steps.

 12. Use assistive technology which gives instructions on how to form letters using multisensory strategies.

-The Dystant Galaxy Dyspraxia app provides clinically proven, therapy exercises to help improve and promote good handwriting.
+The Dystant Galaxy Dyspraxia app provides evidence based, gamified exercises to help improve and promote good handwriting.
 The games are fun, interactive and based on clinical evidence.
 The app is available for download on apple and android devices now!